GirijaMishra8077/si2026-analog-notebook-GirijaMishra/lab.md

 # Lab : Modeling of MEMs Microphone and Analog Front-Edn (AFE)

-Below is the schematic of the MEMs Microphone
+Below is the schematic of the MEMs Microphone:

 We have to plot Vout in decibels and phase of the transfer function and using .MEASURE or (MEASURE in control), measure the following: